C0PEP0D/otto/README.md

 ```
 will have the same effect.

-Each `parameters` directory contains a sample parameter file called `example.py`.
+Each `parameters` directory contain sample parameter files called `example*.py`.
-It shows the parameters you can play with, for example:
+They show the parameters you can play with, for example:

 - `N_DIMS` sets the dimensionality of the search (1D, 2D, 3D), default is `N_DIMS = 1`
 - `LAMBDA_OVER_DX` controls the size the domain, default is `LAMBDA_OVER_DX = 2.0`
 - `R_DT` controls the source intensity, default is `R_DT = 2.0`
+- `POLICY` defines the policy to use, default is `POLICY = 0` (infotaxis)

 Note: for advanced users, you can access the list of *all* parameters and their default values by examining
 the contents of `__defaults.py`.